appsmithorg/appsmith-docs/website/docs/reference/widgets/multiselect.md

 <dd>

-Returns the text entered in the search filter for Server side filtering.
+Returns the text entered in the search filter of the Multiselect widget.
+For more information, see Server side filtering.

 *Example:*